miroslav-tashonov/AdsSite/README.md

 <ul>
 <li>Status: Finishing up remaining Angular 11 components</li>
-<li>To-Do: Stable deployment of docker images of profile build in VS 2019</li>
+<li>To-Do: Stable deployment of docker images on profile build in VS 2019</li>
 <li>To-Do: current plans for future work is to make FE totally independant from the BE and make them communicate via RabbitMQ</li>
 </ul>